Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Advantages of passive residence

-Ideal for non-UE nationals
+Ideal for non-EU nationals

 For some types of residence, such as active residence as an employee, Andorra gives priority to people from Spain, France and Portugal.